CoderRakeshSharma/Quora-Question-Pairs-Duplicate-Detection/README.md

 ## 🎯 Project Goal

-To create a machine learning model that can **predict whether two questions have the same meaning or not.** In Simple words we need to build a model that can predict whether a pair of questions from Quora are semantically identical using NLP and Machine Learning Techniques.
+We need to build a model that can predict whether a pair of questions from Quora are semantically identical using NLP and Machine Learning Techniques.
+In Simple terms create a machine learning model that can **predict whether two questions have the same meaning or not.**

 ---